Priyashbhugra/yolact/README.md

 Here we tried to detect and genarate a mask for all the cars in an image.

 As asked in the task:
+Only the highest score car is detected and a mask is genrated over the car:
 ![Example 1](cars_with_pededtrian_1.png)

 ![Example 2](car_result.png)